-Element Context Menu: Info View | Visible Properties

-system must have a single view of a

-Usage of the Info View

-The Info View is a useful alternative representation of an element in a diagram which is often appealing to managers and high level stakeholders.
+Element Context Menu: Info View | Visible Properties Usage of the Info View The Info View is a useful alternative representation of an element in a diagram which is often appealing to managers and high level stakeholders.
 The Info View will show the name of the element, a small Icon that signifies the type of element, additional properties and the element's notes.
 It is useful in situations where the audience of the diagram does not need to know about the details such as Attributes, Operations, Database Columns, and other details.

-Options for the Info View

-The properties that are displayed by the Info View representation can be configured to make the element more meaningful to particular audiences.
+Options for the Info View The properties that are displayed by the Info View representation can be configured to make the element more meaningful to particular audiences.
 The 'Visible Properties' dialog allows properties to be selected for display.